 4 simultaneous streams

 But Disney+ isn’t the company’s only streaming service.
+It also operates the ESPN+ sports streamer and Hulu’s popular on-demand service.
 Rather than paying $18 per month to get Disney+ and ESPN+ and the ad-supported version of Hulu, you can save about 28% by getting the $13-per-month bundle deal.
 A single ID and password will work across all three services.

 Advertising on Disney+

 Disney+ claims that it will be “a consumer-friendly experience that’s easy-to-navigate with no ads.”
 And that claim is mostly true.
 In order to get out of its licensing agreement with Starz, Disney had to agree to run ads for Starz on the public Disney+ website and apps.
 Fortunately, the ads disappear once you sign in to Disney+.

 That doesn’t mean The Walt Disney Company won’t use Disney+ to cross-promote other Disney products.
 One of the Disney+ originals coming next year is Into the Unknown: Making Frozen 2.
 Timed for the film’s premiere, it will help drive ticket sales at the box office.
 Other “documentaries” Disney+ is producing promotes the new attractions at Disney theme parks.